jaehyeon-son/jaehyeon-son.github.io/_pages/about.md

 Hi!
 I'm currently a research intern at <a href="https://vision.snu.ac.kr/" style="color: #7289da; text-decoration:none">**Vision & Learning Lab**</a>, under the supervision of Prof. <a href="https://vision.snu.ac.kr/gunhee/" style="color: #7289da; text-decoration:none">**Gunhee Kim**</a>.

-My research interest lies improving neural networks within more real-world learning setups, like non-stationary environments and having limited training data.
+My research interest lies improving neural networks in more realistic learning scenarios, like non-stationary environments and setups with limited training data.

 I'm particularly interested in:

 -   Meta-learning